Antenna measurement: Radiation pattern

-The radiation pattern is a graphical depiction of the relative field strength transmitted from or received by the antenna, and shows sidelobes and backlobes.
+The radiation pattern is a graphical depiction of the relative field strength transmitted from or received by the antenna.
+Apart from the mainlobe, it shows sidelobes and backlobes.
 As antennas radiate in space often several curves are necessary to describe the antenna.
 If the radiation of the antenna is symmetrical about an axis (as is the case in dipole, helical and some parabolic antennas) a unique graph is sufficient.

 Each antenna supplier/user has different standards as well as plotting formats.
 Each format has its own advantages and disadvantages.
 Radiation pattern of an antenna can be defined as the locus of all points where the emitted power per unit surface is the same.
 The radiated power per unit surface is proportional to the squared electrical field of the electromagnetic wave.
 The radiation pattern is the locus of points with the same electrical field.
 In this representation, the reference is usually the best angle of emission.
 It is also possible to depict the directive gain of the antenna as a function of the direction.
 Often the gain is given in decibels.

-The graphs can be drawn using cartesian (rectangular) coordinates or a polar plot.
-This last one is useful to measure the beamwidth, which is, by convention, the angle at the -3dB points around the max gain.
-The shape of curves can be very different in cartesian or polar coordinates and with the choice of the limits of the logarithmic scale.
+The graphs can be drawn using Cartesian (rectangular) coordinates or a polar plot.
+This last one is useful to measure the beamwidth, which is, by convention, the angle at the −3dB points around the max gain.
+The shape of curves can be very different in Cartesian or polar coordinates and with the choice of the limits of the logarithmic scale.
 The four drawings below are the radiation patterns of a same half-wave antenna.